Support logical devices in `lvm prepare --data <device path>`

 e.g. Rook, can pass LVs transparently like other devices.

-#2 Updated by Satoru Takeuchi 11 months ago
+#2 Updated by Satoru Takeuchi about 1 year ago

 This is already supported.
 You can pass an lv to the lvm create or lvm prepare subcommands like so: